 The GP-100 isn’t a class leader.
 But many of its shortcomings can be addressed by good ol’ capitalism.
 Don’t like the rough edges around the inside of the frame?
 Harbor Freight sells a five-dollar needle file set.
 Think that nasty double-action trigger can’t get any smoother?
 Your local gunsmith and Ben Franklin say otherwise.

 Speaking of grips, I’m sure someone molds them in pink if that’s your thing.
 And now that we’re back to aesthetics, is there any better-looking canvas on which to create all manner of awesomeness?
 Have a look at RF’s new Gemini Custom Ruger SP101.
 Grant Cunningham also takes the GP-100 to a whole new level, both style- and action wise.
-Yes, for the price of a Smith & Wesson Model 686, you can bring your Ruger GP-100 to the Smith’s level of quality (or completely bling it out with accessories and customizations galore).
+Yes, for the price of a Smith & Wesson Model 686, you can bring your Ruger GP-100 to Smith’s level of quality (or completely bling it out with custom grips, accessories and customizations galore).